-Private Companies Don't Pay Their Fair Share for Stormwater
+Private Companies Don't Pay Their Fair Share

-Toronto residents subsidize the water fees of companies, and companies like commercial parking lot owners do not even pay a water fee while contributing significant amounts of potentially harmful stormwater into our water system.
+Toronto taxpayers subsidize the water fees of companies that add pollutants to our water system, and companies like commercial parking lot owners do not even pay a water fee while contributing significant amounts of potentially harmful stormwater into our water system.

-Climate Change Puts Vulnerable Residents at Higher Risk
+Climate Change Puts Vulnerable Residents At Higher Risk

 Climate change is already causing higher temperatures and increased flooding in Toronto, but some people and communities will suffer more than others.
 For example, people with disabilities, people experiencing homelessness, older adults, and individuals with chronic illnesses are at greater risk of heat-related illnesses.
 These same populations tend to have lower incomes and may have more challenges reaching places to cool down during hot weather.